-NOTE: Callosamia spp. have 2 to 3 generations in the South and may exhibit multiple brood overlap in the extreme southern parts of their ranges.
+NOTE: Callosamia spp. have two to three generations in the South and may exhibit multiple brood overlap in the extreme southern parts of their ranges.

 Rearing cecropia in mesh sleeves subjected to natural outdoor conditions ("in situ") also suggests they are typically univoltine here in the South (rare exceptions may be observed).
 Rare incidental eclosions have been observed to occur "indoors", but are not likely the norm.
 Even as far south as central Florida (Ocala) cecropia pupae appear to require a series of cool spells to break diapause. (pers. obs. mid-1970's thru 2011, Bill Reynolds)

-Contacts in Louisiana report 2 generations are possible when this species is reared in captive conditions for display and exhibit, but this observation is not likley typical of the local natural populations.
+Contacts in Louisiana report two generations are possible when this species is reared in captive conditions for display and exhibit, but this observation is not likely to be typical of the local natural populations.
 Since stock origins are not confirmed to be local/pure and are subsequently maintained in controlled indoor conditions, their eclosion times may not be indicative of the natural/local south Louisiana populations.

 Additional Observation NOTES: Rearing this species by the hundreds each year here in NC, we have occasionally seen cocoons eclose indoors during the late summer/early fall thru mid-winter suggesting that cool spells may not be required by all individuals to break diapause; however, without winter cooling, fewer cocoons eclose and we certainly see more deformations, sporadic eclosions & less synchronized emergences.

 Similar observations of the occasional "off season eclosion" have also been made for Hyalophora gloveri reared and maintained indoors. (per. comm., Patrick White 2010-2012)